lialittis/OCaml/06_functions/README.md

 This is another nice way to declare anonymous function by using function expressions.

+* Note that: the name of function should named by minuscule letters.

 ## Go deeper

 If we go down to the very bottom of how functions work in ocaml, we can find out that actually every function receives only one variable and returns one variable.